 I’m admitting right now that I was super nervous about taking this on.
 I had never used a vinyl cutting machine in my life, and I wasn’t sure I’d have it figured out in time to actually get this wall finished.
 Luckily, it was incredibly easy to use, and once I got the hang of it, I finished all the vinyl cutting and hanging in just a couple hours.

 The very first thing we did was paint the wall green… that was about 3 years ago.
 I actually found the can of paint we used, so I can share the color (which I think is perfect for a football field).
 It’s Martha Stewart Bonsai.
-This is obviously a before picture!

 Fast forward 3 years…

 I started by taking measurements and sketching out how far apart my lines needed to be for even spacing.
-The wall was 11 feet, which meant the half-way point was at 5 1/2 feet.
+The wall was 11 feet across, which meant the half-way point was at 5 1/2 feet.
 Actual even spacing would have been 10.8 inches, but we went with 10.75 so the end zones would be just a bit bigger.

 I found some thin white trim strips at Home Depot.
 They were 8 feet long which was perfect for the room’s 8 foot ceiling.
 However, we did cut off a bit to account for the baseboards.

-We thought a lot about how we wanted to hang these strips because nailing them probably wouldn’t turn out amazing.
+We thought a lot about how we wanted to hang these strips because nailing them probably wouldn’t turn out very well.
 We figured we had two options: liquid nails or doubled-sided foam tape.
 Since liquid nails would probably do more damage to the walls with removal, we chose the double-sided tape option.

 Be sure to use a level as you go down, attaching pieces of tape as you go.
 If you just adhere it to the wall, it could end up crooked.

-I purchased 7 rolls of Cricut vinyl in the color “Linen”, but I only ended up using 5 rolls, and honestly, I messed up a couple times, so you might be able to get by with just 4 rolls.
 I looked up which font was closest to the numbers and lettering on a football field.
 The answer: Clarendon Bold.
 Now, remember, I am not super tech-savvy, so I downloaded the font onto my computer, and when I typed into the Cricut design program, I was told the character wasn’t supported.
 Huh?
 I later found out that you have to tell the Cricut program to do the font bold.
 Unfortunately, I didn’t find this out until after I’d done all the numbers (in Century Schoolbook font, which was a close second to the Clarendon Bold).
 So, my numbers are one font and the letters in the end zones are another.
 (Don’t tell anyone 🙂 )

 I basically set up my numbers in the design program and was able to get 6 numbers on a 12″ x 12″ sheet of vinyl.
 I made each number 5.7 inches in height, and allowed the program to adjust the width so the numbers would look balanced on the wall.
 I found that creating each number individually worked better than creating one text box with all the numbers.

 After the sheet was cut, I simply removed the numbers and applied them to the wall.
 Okay, it’s not that simple.
-It takes a little trial and error to get everything even and spaced right.
+It takes a little trial and error to get everything even and spaced correctly.
 Remember: A level is your friend.

-I started by trying to measure distance from the stripes, ceiling, and floor, but I was going crazy trying to be that precise, so I gave up and went the eyeballing-it approach.
+I started by trying to measure distance from the stripes, ceiling, and floor, but I was going crazy trying to be that precise, so I gave up and went the “eyeballing it” approach.
 As long as the bottoms of the numbers were (close to) level, I called it good.

 I let my son choose which teams he wanted in the end zones.
 At this point I figured out how to use the Clarendon Font, and I made the letters 7 inches tall.
-(Remember, you don’t have to cut the full 12 inches of vinyl to fit the cutting board, just cut off what you need… for me, I went with 8 inches to allow for error).
+(Remember, you don’t have to cut the full 12 inches of vinyl from a roll to fit the cutting board, just cut off what you need… for me, I went with 8 inches to allow for error).

 I found the letters MUCH easier to work with than the numbers.
 I, again, found the middle of the wall and marked it with a pencil.
 Because I had the width measurements from the Cricut program (which I wrote down), I found which letter needed to be in the middle (about 5 inches down on the R).
 Remember the width of the letters are going to be different depending on which letter you’re using.